Samsung/tizen-docs/docs/application/dotnet/guides/opentk/overview.md

 ## Key Concepts

-To use OpenTK in your application, it helps you understand the following OpenTK key concepts:
+To use OpenTK in your application, understand the following OpenTK key concepts:

 -   `TizenGameApplication`: The application lifecycle manager and base class of OpenTK app for Tizen.